panunu/tdd-lectures-2016/assignments/README.md

 So, we have **a warehouse**.
 One, for now.

-The warehouse contains boxes.
+The warehouse is filled with boxes.
 We call single box... wait for it... **a box**.
-So the warehouse can take boxes in or send them out.
+Warehouse can take boxes in or send them out.
 We need to be able to track them.
+So we need to know *how many boxes the warehouse has at the moment*, and *how many have we received* and *sent* for the lifetime of a warehouse.

 ## Tests first!